ASexuality

 ASexuality, and related identities such as greysexuality, demisexuality, and Aegosexuality, are not disorders!
 They are orientations!

-Greysexual: A person who experiences sexual attraction rarely, under specific circumstances, or with low intensity (the sometimes maybe crowd)
+Greysexuals: experience sexual attraction rarely, under specific circumstances, or with low intensity

-Aegosexual: A person who may enjoy thinking or fantasizing about sexual scenarios but doesn’t desire actual sexual involvement themselves.
+Aegosexuals: may enjoy thinking or fantasizing about sexual scenarios but don’t desire actual sexual involvement themselves.

-Now let’s get even more complicated!
+Now let’s get more complicated!
 Everything mentioned above is SEXUAL ORIENTATION.
-Now I want to share with you a few ROMANTIC orientations.
+Now lets talk ROMANTIC orientations.
 Oh yeah, we can get lovey-dovey in all sorts of ways!
 Because ACE is about sexual desire and not romantic desire, separating the two is important for the ACE community.
 Here are some examples of various romantic orientations:

 1. Aromantic – Doesn’t experience romantic attraction